ISISComputingGroup/lewis-ess/docs/developer_guide/writing_devices.rst

-The :class:`~lewis.adapters.stream.StreamAdapter`-class has a property ``documentation``, which generates user facing documentation from the :class:`~lewis.adapters.stream.Cmd`-objects (it can be displayed via the ``-i``-flag of ``lewis.py`` or as the ``device_documentation``-property of the ``simulation``-object via ``lewis-control.py``.
+The :class:`~lewis.adapters.stream.StreamAdapter`-class has a property ``documentation``, which generates user facing documentation from the :class:`~lewis.adapters.stream.Cmd`-objects (it can be displayed via the ``-i``-flag of ``lewis.py`` from the ``interface`` object via ``lewis-control.py``).
 The regular expression of each command is listed, along with a documentation string.
-If the ``doc``-parameter is provided to Cmd, it is used, otherwise the docstring of the wrapped method is used (it does not matter whether the method is part of the device or the interface for feature to work).
+If the ``doc``-parameter is provided to Cmd, it is used,otherwise the docstring of the wrapped method is used (it does not matter whether the method is part of the device or the interface for feature to work).
 The latter is the recommended way, because it avoids duplication.
 But in some cases, the user- and the developer facing documentation may be so different that it's useful to override the docstring.